 If you receive a grade of "S", you will receive credit for the course and if you receive a grade of "U", you will not receive credit for the course.

-Only elective courses can be taken under the S/U option; courses taken under S/U will not count towards major or minor requirements.
+Only elective courses can be taken under the S/U option; courses taken under S/U will not count towards your major, minor or freshman requirements.
 You may take only one S/U course per term, to a maximum of 10% of your total McGill credits.
 You can find the full Satisfactory/Unsatisfactory policy here.

 The S/U option is not available for non-program students (e.g. Special or Visiting students) or students in their U0 year.